when one agent

 - ▸ Agent reputation export protocol

-Co-designer of the reputation layer for TRADE (BMBF €1.59M).
+Co-designer of the decentralized reputation layer for TRADE (BMBF €1.59M).
 Tech lead and Product Owner at ETOPay.
-Five patents across sensor networks, verifiable NFTs, cryptographic wallets, and — three years before this hackathon — a method and system for decentralized goods transport.
+Five patents across sensor networks, verifiable NFTs, cryptographic wallets — and, three years before this hackathon, a method and system for decentralized goods transport.

 SwarmHaul is the answer I've been designing for half a decade.
 Everything on this page — the DIDs, the verifiable credentials, the web-of-trust reputation, the cryptographic settlement, the logistics primitive — I've either built, patented, or taught at a Web3 Autumn School at hy (Axel Springer) in Berlin.
 Now it ships, as one protocol, on Solana.